 Architect Yapıcı is accused of organizing a coup attempt for doing her profession.
 In other words, she is being punished for protecting the green spaces and trees of the city and is facing aggravated life imprisonment for these activities.

-The fourth hearing of the Gezi case will be held on 24 and 25 December 2019.
+The fourth hearing of the Gezi case held on 24 and 25 December 2019.